Co-Education at King’s House School

 Get in Touch

-To enquire about your child joining King’s House Nursery or School please contact the Registrar, Sally Bass, on admissions@kingshouseschool.org or 020 8940 1878.
+To enquire about your child joining King’s House Nursery or School please contact the Registrar, Sally Bass, on or 020 8940 1878.

-Co-Education FAQs
+Co-ed FAQs

 What changes are being made?

-A nurturing environment, happiness and excellent pastoral care remain at the heart of our ethos and the King’s House community, and our boys will continue to receive this.
+Children in the Nursery will now continue to be in co-ed classes throughout their time at King’s House.
+A nurturing environment, happiness and excellent pastoral care remain at the heart of our ethos and the King’s House community, and our pupils will continue to receive this.
 We believe any cultural change in the Junior and Senior Departments as a result of co-education will be for the better, with boys and girls learning from each other in an inclusive environment in preparation for a modern world.
-Our boys will continue to receive the same level of excellent sporting provision and participation in team sports that they currently experience.
+The boys will continue to receive the same level of excellent sporting provision and participation in team sports that they currently experience.

 How will the move to co-education impact on academics and the curriculum?

 King’s House will remain a mixed-ability inclusive school, with all children in the Nursery being offered a place in Reception.
 There is no formal assessment to join at these entry points.
 We are proud of our broad and balanced curriculum which allows each child to develop holistically, and this will continue as a co-ed school.
-As part of our planning and preparation we will be conducting an audit of our curriculum to ensure we continue to support the needs of all pupils, enabling them to reach their potential.

 How will the move to co-education impact on extra-curricular provision?